FSCS protected badge

 Deposit takers must prominently feature FSCS disclosure materials (stickers, posters and leaflets) in-branch.
 They can feature the FSCS protected badge on websites, mobile apps, FSCS customer information sheets and in advertising campaigns.

 The PRA has also confirmed firms can use the badge in their annual disclosure statements.
-Full instructions on how and where to use the badge and disclosure materials are available here.
+This link will let you download full instructions on how and where to use the badge and disclosure materials. (zipped file 1.1MB)

 FSCS produces the designs that firms must use when complying with the regulatory requirements.
 There’s a full suite of materials, which includes instructions and all the printer-ready artwork, on the links to the right.
 These have been amended to reflect the new PRA rules on depositor protection that will become effective at the end of the Brexit transition period at 11pm GMT on 31 December 2020.

 We recommend the use of professional designers and printers to accurately reproduce the materials.
 Your designer will insert the name of your firm, along with the names of any brands you share a licence with (if applicable), into the stickers and posters.
 There are clear instructions with each file.
 By downloading and using these materials you’re agreeing to FSCS terms and conditions

 New DGS members